 The trust ensures all our students experience a broad, balanced and challenging curriculum, delivered through excellent teaching and student support.
-Recovery from the Covid pandemic is a strong feature, enabling many students the opportunity for additional learning support where required.
-Following two years of students not being able to sit public examinations, our Year 11 and 13 cohorts sat GCSE and A level examinations in 2022.
-We are delighted with the outcomes achieved by all students across the trust, which is testament to the student's hard work and resilience following such challenging times, led and supported by our superb staff teams.
+Recovery from the Covid pandemic remains a strong feature, enabling many students the opportunity for additional learning support where required.
+Nationally, there is huge concern that attendance in schools has not returned to pre-Covid levels and this concern is mirrored in both our Trust schools.
+We are delighted with the outcomes achieved by all students across the trust who attended school regularly in 23-24.
+This is testament to the student's hard work and resilience following such challenging times, led and supported by our superb staff teams.

-Quality of Education
+Quality of Education:

-Both our trust schools received Ofsted inspections in 2022.
-At Altrincham College inspectors found the Quality of Education to be 'Good'.
-With all other judgements also being 'Good', this resulted in an Overall Effectiveness judgement of 'Good'.
-At Reddish Vale three key inspection judgments were 'Good', however Quality of Education was judged to "Require Improvement, leading to an overall inspection outcome of RI.
-However, inspectors rightly recognised the transformation of the school and excellent progress made since the previous inspection.
+Altrincham College received an Ofsted inspection in 2022 and inspectors found the Quality of Education to be 'Good'.
+With all other judgements also being 'Good', this resulted in an overall effectiveness judgement of 'Good'.